-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
-Internal cupboards were generally filled with storage items.
-No access was available beneath sanitary or kitchen fittings.
+The property was part furnished and had fitted floor coverings, therefore no detailed inspection was possible of most floors and accordingly, limited comment can be made on their condition.
+No access was available beneath kitchen fittings or the annex sanitary fittings.